menu

 Demographics

-The population of Tarrant has a very low overall level of education: only 7.51% of people over 25 hold a 4-year college degree or higher.
+The citizens of Tarrant have a very low rate of college education: just 7.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Tarrant in 2022 was $22,706, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $90,824 for a family of four.
 However, Tarrant contains both very wealthy and poor people as well.